saolang/saolang/README.md

 # Core Syntactic-Sugar

-* keyword-less - removed all english keywording
-* delimiter(;) is strongly recommented, but somehow/sometime it works when omited

 | sao | c | remember-helper |
 |---|---|---|
 | ()?():() | ()?():() | classic ternary operator |